Amazon Nova Act: Next-Gen AI Browser Automation for Developers

 Prerequisites

-Getting Your Amazon Nova Act API Key
+Obtaining Your Nova Act API Key

-1. Navigate to nova.amazon.com/act and sign in with your Amazon account
+1. Go to nova.amazon.com/act and sign in.

-3. Generate an API key
+3. Generate an API key.

 # Install the SDK